Street Fighter 2: Champion Edition/Ken

 • s.HP xx Shoryuken (the third hit whiffs on Honda and Chun Li)

-• cr.LP CPS1 Chain s.HP xx Shoryuken
+• cr.LK CPS1 Chain s.HP xx Shoryuken

 Hitboxes